dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 } thread_t;
 ```

-The `status_t` struct is the same one previously used for the proceses, but since we are scheduling threads now, we'll use it for the thread.
+The `status_t` struct is the same one previously used for the processes, but since we are scheduling threads now, we'll use it for the thread.

 You might be wondering where the stack is stored, and it's actually the `context` field.
 You'll remember that we store the current context on the stack when an interrupt is served, so this field actually represents both the stack and the context.